Bulimia Relapse: Signs and Prevention

 Steps to Cope with Relapse

-• Research coping mechanisms.
+• Research new coping mechanisms.
 Think about what led to the relapse, and determine what coping skills might work better.
 When you encounter these triggers in the future, you’ll be better equipped to deal with them.

 A bulimia relapse is discouraging, and it’s okay to feel anger or grief.
 Feel your emotions, but don’t let them overpower you.